 Steve is a federal prisoner held in a Georgia County jail pre-sentencing for his role in the Kings Bay Plowshares action of 2018.
-HIs sentencing date has been set for May 29, 2020.

 In Steve's words: